phaidra/phaidra/README.md

 purposes and runs on every commit to this repo, as a semi-manual verification if any cpanm-modules break the api-build.

+# TODOs

+  - resolve ui dependence on reverse proxy redirecting requests to /detail/$PID from API download.
+  - track down ui 'Other links' URL storage location (changing baseurl in PhaidraAPI.json does not change behaviour, only clearing persistent data does – 'other links' completely disappears then).

 # Technical sketch

 This is work in progress.